 Best Smart: TP-Link A19 Kasa Smart Light Bulb (60-watt equivalent)

-The Kasa Smart Light Bulb stands out for its easy to use the app and the fact that it requires no hub—great for smart home newbies and advanced techies alike.
-It works with both Amazon Alexa and Google Home voice commands.
+You need a good Wi-Fi connection for this light bulb to consistently work via app controls, and app setup requires an extra step at the start.
+However, the Kasa Smart Light Bulb stands out for its easy-to-use app and the fact that it requires no hub—great for smart home newbies and advanced techies alike.
+It also works with both Amazon Alexa and Google Home voice commands.

 Best Dimmable: Feit Electric A19 Dimmable LED Light Bulb (60-watt equivalent)

 These LED bulbs from Feit Electric are a great option for a dimmable bathroom light bulb.
 At full power, they offer 800 lumens and are on par with a 60-watt light bulb while only using 8.8 watts of energy.
 These daylight bulbs have a color temperature of 5000K and a CRI of 90+, ensuring that colors appear both realistic and vibrant.
 When used with a dimmer switch, these bulbs have full-range dimming capabilities while producing even light distribution, and there's no annoying flickering or audible buzzing.

 In addition, these bulbs are RoHS compliant and 100 percent mercury-free.
 They also comply with Title 20 of the California Energy Commission.
 However, there's writing on these light bulbs, which means they may not be the best option for decorative lighting.
 On the plus side, you can expect years of reliable use from this dimmable bathroom light bulb—the average lifespan is 25,000 hours of use or about 22 years.